-Christopher House (CH) is searching for School Age Workers who are passionate about serving as a positive role model to youth and sharing new ideas with students ages 5-12.
+Christopher House (CH) is searching for School Age Workers (Part time 12:30-5:30) who are passionate about serving as a positive role model to youth and sharing new ideas with students ages 5-12.
 Candidates must possess a specialized interest and passion for working with students ages 5-12.

 Christopher House partners with parents to provide a continuum of education for students from birth through high school, as well as immersive family supports that help parents create stable, self-sufficient families.
 We operate accredited early learning, elementary, and out of school time programs grounded in research-based curricula and high-quality instruction.